dekuNukem/daytripper/advanced_usage.md

 ### Refresh Rate

 How many times per second TX takes a reading **`while on battery`**.
-Turn it up to make TX more sensitive to faster motions, at the expense of reduced battery life.
+Turn it up to make TX more sensitive to faster motions, at the expense of battery life.

 Here is a table of approximate Battery Life vs Refresh Rate: